ag13/react-ui/CONTRIBUTING.md

 Cypress tests require a stable way to select elements.
 Instead of using class names or element hierarchy that can change, use a `data-test` attribute instead.

+#### All features behind a feature flag

+All new development of features should be behind a feature flag that can be enabled or disabled for different environments like staging or production.
+TODO - Setup a common framework for using feature flags and a UI screen to manage the same in different environments.

 ## Configuration best practices

 - Sort module imports using [this] module (https://www.npmjs.com/package/import-sort-style-modul) package